Frequency-Dependent Selection

 "...fficient!)
 If mimics get 3% success for 10% effort: - Cost per offspring: 3.3× average (most efficient!)
 Why don't all males become satellites?
 Frequency-dependent selection.
 Satellite strategy only works when most males are independents defending territories.
 If >50% become satellites, no territories exist to exploit."

 "...g taller costs energy (maintaining additional trunk mass, pumping water higher).
 The benefit (slightly more light) doesn't justify the cost.
-This is frequency-dependent selection: The optimal strategy depends on what others are doing.
-If everyone is 30 meters, growing to 31 meters helps."
+This is frequency-dependent selection: The optimal strategy (the resource allocation pattern determining fitness) depends on what others are doing."

 "Newt toxicity and snake resistance reach limits imposed by metabolic costs and physiological constraints. - Frequency-dependent selection: Rare strategies have advantages, preventing fixation.
 In host-parasite systems, rare host genotypes escape parasitism (parasites haven't adapted t..."